Hadookhan/my-portfolio/README.md

 - Used Next.js as my Framework with React + Vite for the frontend,
 - Applied the use of Docker to containerize project for asynchronous testing on various ports,
 - Alongside Docker, I used CI/CD to ease my development and make testing, linting and debugging quicker,
-- Using Reacts http 'GET' method to scrape my own projects for showcase and interactability on this website,
 - Ensuring regular testing, with suitable test cases for each function used within this program (maintained by CI),
 - TO BE DEVELOPED...